Ykhushi67/Weather-app/README.md

 | POST   | /api/favorites             | Yes            | Save a city                      |
 | DELETE | /api/favorites/:id         | Yes            | Remove a saved city               |
 | GET    | /api/favorites/history     | Yes            | Recent searches                  |

-## Why Open-Meteo?
-No signup, no API key, no rate-limit headaches while you're learning — and it has a genuine historical archive endpoint, which most free weather APIs don't offer.
-If you outgrow it later, swapping in OpenWeatherMap only means changing `weatherController.js`.